 CLRI’s first goal was to provide opportunities for students to engage in career and leadership readiness training.
 They experienced professional networking activities with the NOVA community and employers to increase career connections.
 The second goal was to prepare NOVA students with the knowledge, skills and awareness to navigate a diverse workplace.

-Our education systems face many challenges in 2021.
+Our education systems face many challenges.
 Please discuss the steps CTE can take to improve equitable access to high-quality CTE programs of study.

 Educators may take a SWOT analysis approach.
 Provide stakeholders with the information, activities and resources to identify strengths, weaknesses, opportunities and threats (SWOT) related to the programming they develop and implement.
 This activity can help identify strategies for creating more equitable, high-quality CTE programs.
 Create opportunities for training while recognizing that educators have different needs; everyone exists in different stages of awareness.